epicosy/nexus/TUTORIAL.md

 ## Setup Benchmark
 To add a benchmark to Nexus, a schema file is necessary.
+Also, the benchmark should provide the necessary bindings for Orbis, for that please follow [this tutorial](https://github.com/epicosy/orbis/blob/main/TUTORIAL.md).
 The file name must have the **name** of the benchmark and should be written in **YAML**.
 For instance, the following [schema file](https://github.com/epicosy/nexus/blob/main/config/plugins/cgc.yml) defines the CGC benchmark.
 The file should have the following structures/attributes: